Table of Content:

 Which plant shows Cymose inflorescence?

-Some examples of plants with cymose inflorescence are Solanum nigrum, Drosera, Begonia, Ranunculus, Jasmine, Calotropis, etc.
+Cymose inflorescence is present in plants like Solanum nigrum, Drosera, Begonia, Ranunculus, Jasmine, Calotropis, etc.

 What is Polychasial cyme?